gymrek-lab/TRTools/PUBLISHING.rst

 ----------

 Only maintainers of the trtools repository (see @gymrek-lab/trtools) may publish changes to the package.
-Only maintainers of the trtools repository (see @gymrek-lab/trtools) may publish changes to the package.
 If you are a community member and want to contribute new code, see the contributing section in the README.
-If you are a community member and have already contributed new code and want us to publish it now, please contact us (our contact info is in the README)

 This document explains how trtools maintainers should publish new changes.
 Maintainers should reach consensus before going ahead with publishing changes.